DaemonForge/Dayz-HeroesAndBandits/README.md

     "WarningMessageImagePath": "HeroesAndBandits/gui/images/DeathWarning.paa", // Icon for the warning messages "WarningMessageColor": [ 200, 255, 0, 0], // The colour for the Warning messages
     "KillFeedMessageColor": [ 200, 250, 0, 100 ], // The colour for the Kill feed messages
-    "AllowStatCommand": 1,  // 1 Enabled / 0 Disabled allows the use of the /stat command
-    "AllowHumanityCommand": 1, // 1 Enabled / 0 Disabled allows the use of the /humanity command
-    "ShowLevelIcon": 1, // 1 Enabled / 0 Disabled This will enable or disable level icon
-    "LevelIconLocation": 2 // 1 Top Right, 2 Bottom right by icons, 3 Both
+    "CommandPrefix": "/",  //Changes the Command Prefix for checking humanity or stats "AllowStatCommand": 1,  // 1 Enabled / 0 Disabled allows the use of the /stat command "AllowHumanityCommand": 1, // 1 Enabled / 0 Disabled allows the use of the /humanity command "ShowLevelIcon": 1, // 1 Enabled / 0 Disabled This will enable or disable level icon "LevelIconLocation": 2 // 1 Top Right, 2 Bottom right by icons, 3 Both
+    "AllowGUI" = 1, //1 Enable /Disabled  If Enabled it Allows players to open the GUI "HideKillsInGUI" = 0, // 1 Enable / Disable If Enabled it hides the kills from the GUI "GUIHeading" = "#HAB_TITLE",  // Allows server owners to set the title of the gui Default #HAB_TITLE is the localized Heroes And Bandits
     "ExceptionLogs": 1,  //  1 Enabled / 0 Disabled This show any exceptions the mod encounters in the script.log
     "VerboseLogs": 0, //  1 Enabled / 0 Disabled  This adds a bit of logging for standard use, script.log
     "DebugLogs": 0, // KEEP 0 OR YOUR LOGS WILL FILL LIKE CRAZY THIS IS FOR ME OR OTHER DEVS ONLY TO DEBUG